astutulus/SimEcosystem/README.md

 Windows Form GUI that currently allows placement of Grass, Rabbit and Fox on a blank field.

-They are represented by colour coded circles.
+Entities are represented by coloured circles.
 The goal is not currently to master computer graphics.

 The afforementioned Entities act independently, and I have only just begun to implement their behaviour.